 Read the small print

-When it comes to applying for graduate roles, if you have a 2.2 degree just be sure to read the small print.
+When it comes to applying for graduate roles, if you have a second class degree just be sure to read the small print.
 If an employer requires you to have a 2.1 or above, they will specify this in their job advert.
 If they don’t mention grades, then there’s no reason why you wouldn’t be considered.

-Many job adverts actually specify that applicants should have a 2.2 degree or above, so you will still have plenty of choice.
+Many job adverts actually specify that applicants should have a 2.2 or above, so you will still have plenty of choice.

-In some instances, a job may require a 2.1 degree and above, however if you have some really good and relevant work experience and tick all of the other boxes it’s worth applying anyway.
+In some instances, a your dream job may require a 2.1 degree and above, however if you have some really good and relevant work experience and tick all of the other boxes it’s worth applying anyway.

 It may be a long shot, but if you’re perfect for the role in every other way, the employer would be foolish not to at least consider your application.